-- Internet service login.
+- ISP login.
 The login that your Internet service provider (ISP) gave you logs you in to your Internet service.
 Your service provider gave you this login information in a letter or some other way.
-If you cannot find this login information, contact your service provider. - WiFi network key or password.
-Your router and satellite are preset with the same WiFi network name (SSID) and password for WiFi access.
-This information is on the router label and the satellite label. - Router login.
+If you cannot find this login information, contact your service provider. - WiFi network name and network key.
+Your router and satellite are preset with the same WiFi network name (SSID) and network key (password) for WiFi access.
+This information is on the router label and the satellite label. - NETGEAR account login.
+The free NETGEAR account that you need to register your router and manage your subscriptions.
+If you do not own a NETGEAR account, you can create one using the NETGEAR Orbi app. - Router login.
 This logs you in to the router interface from a web browser as admin.